inthesum/Flye/docs/USAGE.md

 You might also resume from a particular stage with `--resume-from stage_name`, where `stage_name` is a choice of `assembly, consensus, repeat, trestle, polishing`.
 For example, you might supply different sets of reads for different stages.

+## <a name="diploid"></a> Assembling diploid genomes

+Currently Flye will produce collapsed assemblies of diploid genomes, represented by a sigle mosaic haplotype.
+To recover two phased haplotypes consider applying [HapDup](https://github.com/fenderglass/hapdup) after the assembly.

 ## <a name="output"></a> Flye output